 Graham continues to serve on a number of State and National HIV related health promotion and policy committees.

-Research Interests: health promotion, systems thinking in public health, implementation research, HIV prevention and support programs, evidence and evaluation, peer based programs, social influence.
+Research Interests: health promotion, systems thinking in public health, implementation research, Quality of Life, HIV prevention and support programs, evidence and evaluation, peer based programs, social influence.